-- 38 Where a household receives the County's collection service commingled recyclables shall be prepared for collection in accordance with the following limits and conditions: - (1) There shall be no limit to the amount of commingled recyclables that may be placed for collection at each eligible premises on each collection day; - (2) Commingled recyclables must be clean and unsoiled prior to placement for collection; - (3) Commingled recyclables must be placed in a blue bag or reusable receptacle and secured to prevent their escape into the environment; - (4) Notwithstanding subsection 3, shredded paper must be packaged in a blue bag prior to being place for collection; - (5) Corrugated cardboard that does not fit in a collection container must be secured in a bundle weighing not more than 25 kilograms and not be greater than 0.35m x 0.20m x 1.0m in size; - (6) The maximum weight of each collection bag or container containing commingled recyclables shall not exceed 25 kilograms.
-The height shall not be less than 46 centimeters nor greater than 76 centimeters; - (7) No waste materials, organic materials, enviroservice materials, or noncollectable materials shall be placed in the commingled recyclables bag or container. - 39 Where a household receives the County's collection service extra yard waste shall be prepared for collection in accordance with the following limits and conditions: - (1) There shall be no limit to the amount of extra yard waste that may be placed for collection during an extra yard waste event; - (2) Extra yard waste shall be placed in paper or compostable bags and tied closed to prevent the yard waste from escaping;
+- 3738 Where a household receives the County's collection service commingled recyclables shall be prepared for collection in accordance with the following limits and conditions: - (1) There shall be no limit to the amount of commingled recyclables that may be placed for collection at each eligible premises on each collection day; - (2) Commingled recyclables must be clean and unsoiled prior to placement for collection; - (3) Commingled recyclables must be placed in a blue bag or reusable receptacle and secured to prevent their escape into the environment; - (4) Notwithstanding subsection 3, shredded paper must be packaged in a blue bag prior to being place for collection; - (5) Corrugated cardboard that does not fit in a collection container must be secured in a bundle weighing not more than 25 kilograms and not be greater than 0.35m x 0.20m x 1.0m in size; - (6) The maximum weight of each collection bag or container containing commingled recyclables shall not exceed 25 kilograms.
+The height shall not be less than 46 centimeters nor greater than 76 centimeters; - (7) No waste materials, organic materials, enviroservice materials, or noncollectable materials shall be placed in the commingled recyclables bag or container. - 3839 Where a household receives the County's collection service extra yard waste shall be prepared for collection in accordance with the following limits and conditions: - (1) There shall be no limit to the amount of extra yard waste that may be placed for collection during an extra yard waste event; - (2) Extra yard waste shall be placed in paper yard waste bags or compostable bags and tied securely closed or in a reusable receptacle with a lid to prevent the yard waste from escaping;